ProjectLibertyLabs/gateway/services/content-publishing/README.md

-# content-publishing-service
+# Content Publisher

-A microservice to publish DSNP content to frequency
+A microservice to publish DSNP content to frequency.